 A macro virus is a type of computer virus that could be stored in macros within a Microsoft 365 file (such as a document, presentation, workbook, or template), or within any ActiveX control, COM add-in, or Microsoft 365 add-in.
 We refer to macros, ActiveX controls, and add-ins as "Active content".

-Microsoft Office files that have a macro in them have a different file extension to indicate that they have an embedded macro.
-For example, a normal modern Word document is a .DOCX file, but if a macro added to the file it's saved as a .DOCM file.
+Microsoft 365 files that have a macro in them have a different file extension to indicate that they have an embedded macro.
+For example, a normal modern Word document is a .DOCX file, but if a macro is added to the file it's saved as a .DOCM file.

 Do not select Enable Content unless you're certain that you know exactly what that active content does, even if the file appears to come from a person or organization that you trust.

-Office can't scan files or locations to find and delete macro viruses, however all modern anti-malware software - like Microsoft Defender Antivirus - should be able to detect, and block, known macro viruses.
+Microsoft 365 can't scan files or locations to find and delete macro viruses, however all modern anti-malware software - like Microsoft Defender Antivirus - should be able to detect, and block, known macro viruses.